-Enjoy this fun and entertaining guest post from Big Sky Simsbury Team Member Jessie Lubka.
+Enjoy this fun and entertaining guest post from former Big Sky Simsbury Team Member Jessie Lubka.

 Spinning, Soul Cycle, Cycling, whatever you call it, this form of high intensity exercise has swept the nation.
 Whether you do it by yourself or do it with friends, this workout is going to make you sweat from places you didn’t know had sweat glands.

 I’ve wanted to try it since I started working at Big Sky, but I was always hesitant to do so.
 I didn’t want the regulars to look down on me or judge me for not knowing what to do.
 I also didn’t want to be in a room full of people twice and three times my age and be the weakest in the class.
 I had always told myself “if a 60-year-old woman can do it, so can I” but I wasn’t too sure!

 So finally, I woke up on Saturday morning, got ready for the gym, and was out the door at 8:45am, ready to attend my first class at 9:00am sharp.
 To my surprise the instructor was a little bit older than I had expected and the class was filled to capacity, but thankfully everyone was extremely welcoming.